- UCAS Code: CX63

 - individual support sessions

-Typical entry requirements: ABB (GCSE English Language B or English Literature B or equivalent, GCSE Maths and/or a science (Biology preferred) B)
+(GCSE English Language 6/B or Literature 6/B or equivalent, GCSE Maths and/or a science (Biology preferred) 6/B)

-HNC: Year 1 entry: relevant HNC (eg Sports Coaching with Development of Sport; Fitness, Health and Exercise; and Applied Sports Science) B in the Graded Unit; Higher English B (or equivalent); other courses may be considered on an individual basis
+Year 1 entry: relevant HNC (eg Sports Coaching with Development of Sport; Fitness, Health and Exercise; and Applied Sport Science) A in Graded Unit; Higher English B (or equivalent); other courses may be considered on an individual basis

 We want to increase opportunities for people from every background.
 Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.